-Renault are in their third stint as a constructor in Formula 1 since rising from the ashes of Lotus after the British manufacturer went bust at the end of 2015.
-Renault finished in fourth place in last year’s constructors’ championship, their best placing since rejoining in 2016, and have ambitions of winning their first title since 2006.
+Renault is in their third stint as a constructor in Formula 1 since rising from the ashes of Lotus after the British manufacturer went bust at the end of 2015.
+Renault finished in fourth place in last year's constructors' championship, their best placing since rejoining in 2016, and have ambitions of winning their first title since 2006.

 Expectations were high coming into this season of Formula 1 racing, but there's still a yawning chasm of a pace gap to Red Bull in third place.
 Daniel Ricciardo has replaced Carlos Sainz to partner Nico Hulkenberg in a bid to gain the French team's first podium since 2010, but their ambitions are for wins and championships.

-Despite massive financial investment, success hasn’t come Renault’s way yet, fourth place is the highest they’ve finished in a race, and McLaren (their customer team) are ahead in this year’s standings.
-They’ve now arguably got the worst engine on the grid (in terms of both power output and reliability) in Formula 1, which is rubbed in by the fact McLaren are going back to Mercedes engines in 2021.
+Despite the massive financial investment, success hasn't come Renault's way yet, fourth place is the highest they've finished in a race, and McLaren (their customer team) are ahead in this year's standings.
+They've now arguably got the worst engine on the grid (in terms of both power output and reliability) in Formula 1, which is rubbed in by the fact McLaren are going back to Mercedes engines in 2021.

 However, with F1 2019's R&D system, you can take Renault to the top of the performance tree alongside Ricciardo, making them a brilliant choice for a Road To Glory Career.

 Renault is expecting points finishes from the off, but the car is only seventh fastest overall in the vehicle performance comparison, so top 10 finishes will be a challenge.
 However, with 1500 R&D points, to begin with, the car can be rapidly upgraded to get ahead of your midfield rivals.

 Ricciardo will be a tough teammate to beat, he's won plenty of races for his previous team Red Bull, but the Aussie will push the team forward alongside you.